Swithland Sidings: History of the site

-Sidings were however sited here to serve the Mountsorrel Railway, a mineral branch leading to granite quarries in the village of Mountsorrel about two miles to the north east; this line was originally closed on 6 April 1964 but has since been reconstructed.
+Sidings and a signal box were however sited here to serve the Mountsorrel Railway, a mineral branch leading to granite quarries in the village of Mountsorrel about two miles to the north east.
+In 1955 Swithland Sidings featured four sidings, a reception line, up and down loops and a horse dock.
+The last recorded train to run along the branch line was in 1953 and the track was lifted in the 1960s.